Learn a bit more about our TVBA Officers and Board Members. Big thanks to everyone who lends a hand and helps make TVBA rock and roll!

 Pat spent 48 years working for the bell system before retiring.

-I got into beekeeping probably because of my memories of my father doing it.
+"I got into beekeeping probably because of my memories of my father doing it."

-From the moment Laura Winters was born she was outside making mud pies and burying insects that had passed on.
+From the moment Laura was born she was outside making mud pies and burying insects that had passed on.

 With a background of playing guitar and singing she's now a passionate gardener, beekeeper, and chicken tenderer.

-Ryan Giesecke owns and operates G-Bar Naturals, an urban homestead project in East Dallas.
+Ryanowns and operates G-Bar Naturals, an urban homestead project in East Dallas.
 He offers homegrown products and learning opportunities, as well as performing bee-friendly removals of honey bees and bumble bees as “Honey Bee Relocation Services."

 Ryan is a certified Texas Master Beekeeper, and trained with the North Texas Master Naturalists, is past president of TVBA and Metro Beekeepers, and is current president of the TX Association of Professional Bee Removers.

-Chris Chance has over 25 years of experience in IT and entrepreneurship and brings a profound passion for beekeeping to the forefront of his beekeeping venture, Oak Cliff Bee Company.
+Chris has over 25 years of experience in IT and entrepreneurship and brings a profound passion for beekeeping to the forefront of his beekeeping venture, Oak Cliff Bee Company.

 As a seasoned beekeeper and part of the Texas Master Beekeeper program, he stands distinguished for his innovative and forward-thinking approaches to apiculture.